tfpauly/privacy-proxy/draft-privacy-token.md

 By approximation, a KeyID collision between two distinct keys will occur with probability sqrt(p * 2^33).
 In such cases, servers SHOULD attempt verification using both keys.

+Despite being a higher numeric version, version=2 is not more secure than version=1.
+They only differ based on RSA key size.

 # IANA Considerations {#iana}